 The Gabelle (2025)

-First realized as an audio drama, “The Gabelle” in its final iteration will exist as a digital video and sound artwork comprised of photography, maps and model ships, sketeches and possibly a short fictional game using Twine.
+First conceived as an audio drama, “The Gabelle” will be realized in its final iteration as a digital video and sound artwork, comprising photography, maps, model ships, sketches, and possibly a short, fictional game created using Twine.
 As its subject, this work will feature "the gabelle", a very unpopular salt tax in France established in the mid-14th century.
 This tax impacted all citizens, as salt was essential for cooking, food preservation, cheese production, and livestock raising.
 The tax created significant regional

 disparities in salt prices, making it one of French history's most despised and inequitable forms of taxation.
 The tax was abolished in 1790 by the National Assembly during the French Revolution, but was reinstated by Napoleon Bonaparte in 1806.
 The tax saw further fluctuation during the French Second Republic before being permanently abolished in 1945 after France's liberation from Nazi